 The Island of the Gods is known as much for its gourmet scene as its party vibe.
-In Bali, you’re spoilt for choice, with hundreds of restaurants to choose from.
+In Bali, you’re spoilt for choice, with hundreds of the best restaurants to choose from.
 But how do you sift the wheat from the chaff?
 Fret not, our Elite Concierge has meticulously eaten their way across the island and shortlisted the best restaurants in town:

 Hujan Locale (Ubud)

 Will Meyrick leads this collaboration with local farmers to offer paddock-to-plate dining in a beautiful two-level wooden townhouse that sings colonial French tunes.
 At Hujan Locale, cocktails are blended, muddled and mixed to perfection, so do give the unique ones like beetroot margarita or carrot mojito a try.
 The food is a revelation of Balinese and Indonesian inspiration with crispy fish, and rice-husk smoked chicken flavoured with local sambal and spices.
 The restaurant also operates an outstanding cooking school where you can get adept at local Balinese cooking.